Inviting patients to the portal

-To see data in PKB, a user must register with PKB.
+To see data in PKB, a user must register first.
 The registration process includes verifying the identity of the user i.e. that the email address belongs to the person who is supposed to have access to the records.

 Creating records and populating them precedes inviting patients.
 Patients rightly expect to see their information when they sign-up to a patient portal!
 Once the records have been created and data feeds established, registrations should immediately follow.
-There are a large number of options here, and not all organisations will have the means to use them all.
-We work with your delivery team to plan for the most of the following invitation opportunities as possible.
+There are a large number of options here.
+We will work with your delivery team to ensure most of the following invitation opportunities are used by the Organisation.

 Registering professionals as patients

 It is highly effective and efficient to register professionals as patients.
 Identity verification for your staff is fast and easy, and a professional who has seen data about their health in PKB is the best advocate encouraging patients to also register.

 For patients, mass registration is the best route to start identity verification - it is the fastest and cheapest way to get lots of patients onto PKB.
 So, it is the fastest way to get a return on your investment.

 The most scalable registration process is using the verified email addresses of patients who previously verified their identity with a clinical institution.
 Using local GP email addresses is particularly effective - in the UK, 13.5 million patients (20% of the local population) have already registered for Patient Online.

 Verified mobile phone numbers are the next most preferable option as they have a high uptake rate and are cheap:

 Postal letter invites are slower than email or texts, and more costly, but are a proven mechanism to invite patients:

 Note that when mass-registering patients steps can be taken to exclude safeguarding patients.